xinetd-org/xinetd/README.md

 control is based on the service name.
 This is only for libwrap access control.

-# itox

-I will continue to keep itox in the distribution, and fix any bugs or compatibility issues that come to my attention, but I probably won't get around to adding features.
-If someone else would like to pick this up, let me know and I'd be happy to incorporate changes.
-I have made a quick perl script (xconv.pl) to replace itox.  xconv.pl does a straight translation of inetd.conf file syntax to xinetd.conf.
-It handles tcpd correctly, warns on the use of rpc services, sets the REUSE flag, and handles groups properly if your inetd.conf file supports them.

 # History

 xinetd was originally written by panos@cs.colorado.edu.
 At least one other version of xinetd has been seen floating around the net.
-This version is being maintained by Rob Braun (bbraun@synack.net) and bug reports for this version should be directed there.
+Another version is maintained by Rob Braun (bbraun@synack.net) and bug reports for that version should be directed to https://github.com/xinetd-org/xinetd/.

+This version is simple collection of patches contained over Rob Brauns version that were present in all major distributions.

 # Issues